Linda K. Laffey: Individual, Couples, and Family Therapist

 The results from using these methods of therapy, both for myself and for my clients, have been extraordinary.
 They have been a huge part of what keeps my passion and enthusiasm for doing therapy alive and growing all the time.
 Again and again, I am amazed at the dramatic changes that take place in the lives of my clients during the therapy process.
 For me, nothing could be more meaningful and fulfilling.
 I look forward to going to work every day, and I am excited about helping people transform their lives.

-If you have suffered enough and would like to stop the pain now, please call my voicemail 805-375-5860 to schedule a no-charge 15-minute telephone consultation.
-Let me know the best times to call you back to discuss the problems you are experiencing, as well as how we can work together to resolve them.
+If you have suffered enough and would like to stop the pain now, please click the button below to schedule a no-charge 15-minute consultation.
+I look forward to meeting with you.

 Linda K. Laffey, Marriage and Family Therapist